Employment Law

 To prove a workplace retaliation claim, you must show that:

-- You suffered a tangible adverse employment action
+- You suffered a tangible adverse employment action, and

 The two most important factors in establishing the correlation between your employer’s retaliatory action and your engagement in the specific protected activity include keeping good records and working with an experienced employment law firm.
 Our attorneys are here to help you through every stage of building a strategic case to achieve your legal goals.